 What main dishes go with baked pumpkin?

 Anything goes with this side dish.
 It’s as versatile as potatoes.
-Since I bake the pumpkin in a 425°F oven, I like to serve it with a main course that I can cook in the same oven.
-So I often serve it with baked salmon, with Parmesan crusted chicken, or with crispy oven baked chicken legs.
+Since I roast the pumpkin in a 425°F oven, I like to serve it with a main dish that I can cook in the same oven.
+So I often serve it with one of the following:

-Leftovers of this savory baked pumpkin keep well in the fridge, in an airtight container, for 3-4 days.
+Leftovers keep well in the fridge, in an airtight container, for 3-4 days.
 Reheat them gently, in the microwave on 50% power.

 Savory Baked Pumpkin